An introduction to Redis data types and abstractions

 > lpush mylist 1 2 3 (integer) 3 > exists mylist (integer) 1 > lpop mylist "3" > lpop mylist "2" > lpop mylist "1" > exists mylist (integer) 0

-The key does no longer exist after all the elements are popped.
+The key no longer exists after all the elements are popped.

 Example of rule 3:

 > del mylist (integer) 0 > llen mylist (integer) 0 > lpop mylist (nil)